Lighting & Electrical Fixtures | Maintenance | Nail Holes | Painting | Plumbing | Windows & Screens

 Kitchen Counter Tops

 The counter tops are heat resistant, but they will burn or scorch.
-Stainless steel inserts are provided as "hot spots" where hot pans may be placed (South Wymount Terrace only).
+Stainless steel inserts are provided in some apartments as "hot spots" where hot pans may be placed (South Wymount Terrace only).
 Both the counter tops and the stainless steel "hot spots" will scar if used as cutting surfaces.
-If you burn, scorch, or scar the counter tops you will be charged for replacement.
+If you burn, scorch, or scar the counter tops you will be charged for/towards replacement.

 Lighting & Electrical Fixtures